aokenu/Cousera_Learning/README.md

 # Cousera_Learning
 For learning on Cousera

-This repor will be populated with lots of learning stuff.
+This repo will be populated with lots of learning stuff.
+It will also record my progress on Git and GitHub